Fair value measurement

 Financial assets and liabilities are offset and the net amount is reported in the balance sheet where there is a legally enforceable right to offset the recognised amounts and there is an intention to settle on a net basis or realise the asset and settle the liability simultaneously.
 The legally enforceable right must not be contingent on future events and must be enforceable in the normal course of business and in the event of default, insolvency or bankruptcy of the Company or the counterparty.

-The following table presents the recognised financial instruments that are offset as at March 31,2024 and March 31,2023.
+The following table presents the recognised financial instruments that are offset.

 ©Accounting Policy